Bringing IoT to the stationary side of rail transportation

 Railroad operators need digital to improve operations without disrupting their assets or processes.

-A digital twin for railroad crossings gives operators the foundation for new insights and capabilities.
+A digital twin for railroad crossings will give operators the foundation for new insights and capabilities.

-For decades, governments and corporations have invested millions of dollars in positive train control (PTC), tracking trains in motion.
-However, mobile assets are only half the equation: trains ride on infrastructure.
+For decades, governments and corporations have invested billions of dollars in positive train control (PTC) to increase safety through standardized operation.
+However, mobile assets are only half the equation—trains ride on infrastructure.

 Like many industrial assets, railroad crossings are 30+ year capital investments that constantly change, but never move.